 What’s notable is that WhatsApp is openly providing details around user data collection and storage for the first time.
-This spells some significant changes that you need to understand, and it’s mandatory to accept the policy by February 8, 2021, to continue using the messaging platform.
-Let’s learn more.
+This spells some significant changes that you need to understand, and it’s mandatory to accept the policy by May 15, 2021, to continue using the messaging platform.

 There are three main kinds of changes coming to WhatsApp in 2021.
 They center around how:

 - businesses use Facebook services to store and manage WhatsApp chats.

 - WhatsApp will integrate with other Facebook products.

 So let’s clarify the answers to the most pressing questions you might have about this.

 Why do I need to accept this policy?

 If you do not accept WhatsApp’s latest terms and conditions, you will get only limited access to WhatsApp features post May 15, 2021.
 Your account will not be deleted, but you will see a persistent reminder to accept the new terms.
 So, you must accept the policy to continue using WhatsApp as usual.

 To do so, whenever you see the new policy popup on your screen, tap on AGREE to continue using the messaging platform as usual.

 What personal data will WhatsApp collect and store?